Reproductive system: Horses

 The mare's reproductive system is responsible for controlling gestation, birth, and lactation, as well as her estrous cycle and mating behavior.
 The stallion's reproductive system is responsible for his sexual behavior and secondary sex characteristics (such as a large crest).

+Even-toed ungulates

 Birds

 Male and female birds have a cloaca, an opening through which eggs, sperm, and wastes pass.
-Intercourse is performed by pressing the lips of the cloacae together, which is sometimes known as intromittent organ which is known as a phallus that is analogous to the mammals' penis.
+Intercourse is performed by pressing the lips of the cloacae together, which is sometimes known as an intromittent organ which is known as a phallus that is analogous to the mammals' penis.
 The female lays amniotic eggs in which the young fetus continues to develop after it leaves the female's body.
-Unlike most vertebrates female birds typically have only one functional ovary and oviduct.
+Unlike most vertebrates, female birds typically have only one functional ovary and oviduct.
 As a group, birds, like mammals, are noted for their high level of parental care.

 Reptiles

 Reptiles are almost all sexually dimorphic, and exhibit internal fertilization through the cloaca.
 Some reptiles lay eggs while others are ovoviviparous (animals that deliver live young).
 Reproductive organs are found within the cloaca of reptiles.
 Most male reptiles have copulatory organs, which are usually retracted or inverted and stored inside the body.
 In turtles and crocodilians, the male has a single median penis-like organ, while male snakes and lizards each possess a pair of penis-like organs.